scuzzydude/asimov/asimov.md

 A Scoot of Property is the simplest case to understand.
 A group is formed to be responsible for a piece of property they collectively agree should not be property, but part of the public domain.
 Genius belongs to Humanity.

-A billionaire owns a Picasso he bought for \$1 million, but it is now appraised at \$10 million.
+A billionaire owns a Picasso he bought for \$1 million, now appraised at \$10 million.
 The billionaire forms a Scoot, names himself as trustee and mints 1000 scoot.
 In forming the Scoot, he formally signs away title to the painting, gives it freely to humanity, formally ending the painting's existence as property, yet the Scoot retains right of possession of the painting as custodian.
 This is a legal paradox, but a tactical one.
 A Scoot can buy property, and it can give away property to humanity, but it can never sell properties of wealth.

 The billionaire may agree to sell 1 scoot to The Foundation at the appraised price, or the equivalent of \$10,000 in asimov, establishing a first mint price.
 The billionaire may then trade up to 498 scoot in the responsibility domain and retain possessive control of the painting.[^9] The other 498 holders don't benefit in any way directly.
 The billionaire can keep his painting holed away at his ski chalet, losing nothing in the process.
 He controls access to the painting but has turned half of its value into liquid wealth.[^10]